AdolfMacro/eyeRat/README.md

 #### Upcoming update schedule 🌱 :

 - **I will add the UDP connection option.**

-- **I will add the ability to manage multiple RATs simultaneously.**

 - **I will optimize the code .**